jichu4n/pebble-app-store-backup/README.md

 npm run scrape-blob
 ```

-The `npm run scrape-blob` script takes multiple hours to complete depending on your connection speed, and may fail for random listings due to transient network issues.
+The `npm run scrape-blob` script takes several hours to complete depending on your connection speed, and may fail for random listings due to transient network issues.

 To resume or retry failed listings, just re-run the script.
 Since it tracks progress internally (via `data/blobs/*/index.json` files), re-running will just skip over already downloaded files.